007revad/todo_list/README.md

     - Disabled support memory compatibility.
 - Create Synoinfo_switch.
 A menu with checkboxes to enable/disable all the good options in synoinfo.conf
     - Use fzf
-- Enable data deduplication for HDDs.
 - Allow using non-Synology DAS as expansion units.
 - Finish adding install and restore scripts to Syno_Plex_Backup.
     - Add option to delete backups older than x days.
 See https://www.reddit.com/r/synology/comments/13zgbyl/comment/jn0misx/
-- Update older scripts with "check new version" code.
 - Update Synology Config Backup:
     - To use a config file.
     - To update itself.
     - Add an install script.
 - See if I can bypass the 108TB volume size limit (needs 32GB or more memory and you must use RAID 5 or 6 and Btrfs).
-- Write script to downgrade DSM to previous version ???
-- Write script to move Packages to another volume ???